Createdd/Writing/articles/Expectations.md

 There are thoughts, that can derail you from your goal and thoughts that can help you towards your goal.

 A goal is pure.
 Once the goal is reached, maintaining the state is a new goal.
 You can't expect.
 All you can do is put in the work.

+Failing is part of the process.
+Learn from it and cultivate motivation.
+You're back in the race.